Dave Deno

 Dave Deno (b.
-1956 or 1957) is an American businessman and entrepreneur who had served as COO of Yum!
-Brands, Inc. and as the president of Quiznos.
-He was appointed as CEO of Bloomin' Brands and a member of its Board of Directors in April 2019 after serving as the company's CFO and CAO since November 2013.
-After five years in service, he retired in May 2024, although he still operates as an independent director in Krispy Kreme, Inc. as of June 2024, a position he has held since 2016.
+1956 or 1957) is an American businessman, and the CEO of Cracker Barrel.
+He formerly was COO of Yum!
+Brands, Inc. and president of Quiznos.
+He was appointed as CEO of Bloomin' Brands and a member of its board of directors in April 2019 after having been the company's CFO and CAO since November 2013.
+After five years, he retired in May 2024, although he is a director in Krispy Kreme, Inc. as of June 2024, a position he has held since 2016.

-Joining Bloomin' Brands in 2012 and starting a proliferating 12-year career there, as its CEO in 2019-2024 he was responsible for developing and executing the company's long-term objectives, growth strategies, and initiatives for its portfolio of casual and fine-dining brands, which include Outback Steakhouse, Carrabba's Italian Grill, Bonefish Grill, Fleming's Prime Steakhouse & Wine Bar, and Aussie Grill by Outback.
-He received a bachelor's degree in economics and political science at Macalester College (for which he would later serve in a role of Chairman of the Board) in 1979 and a master's degree in business administration at the University of Michigan in 1982.
+Joining Bloomin' Brands in 2012 and starting a 12-year career there, as its CEO in 2019 to 2024 he was responsible for its portfolio of casual and fine-dining brands, which include Outback Steakhouse, Carrabba's Italian Grill, Bonefish Grill, Fleming's Prime Steakhouse & Wine Bar, and Aussie Grill by Outback.
+He received a bachelor's degree in economics and political science at Macalester College (for which he would later be chairman) in 1979 and a master's degree in business administration at the University of Michigan in 1982.
 In 2014, he was interviewed for The Mac Weekly, his alma mater's student periodical.
-Deno is divorced and has three children.
+Deno was divorced and has three children.
+He then remarried in 2013 to Susan Weber, and they currently reside in Tennessee.